 Whenever I have a product or service idea, or someone brings one up, my first move is always to write a sales letter to one person trying to sell them the idea.

-I imagine myself standing in front of them with a big black box behind me and saying: “If you pay me $X, then there is something in this box will create outcome Y.”
+I imagine myself standing in front of them with a big black box behind me and saying: “If you pay me $X, then there is something in this box that will create outcome Y.”

 WP Curve, a business I profiled in the book, started by the founder, Dan, saying “If you pay me $69 a month, I’ll fix all your WordPress website problems.”
-No one cared what was inside the black box (or that it changed over time) as long as the problem continue to be solved.
+No one cared what was inside the black box (or that it changed over time) as long as the problem continued to be solved.

 I can try to sell that outcome to people even if the box is empty and save myself all the trouble of actually making whatever I think should go in the box.